Getting your house in order and neatly organized is a necessary all things house that make a home activity.

 Not all of us have gone paperless or digital (e.g., bills and magazines).

-Wall hanging letter baskets solve the problem, free up valuable desktop space, and look smashing.
+Woven baskets, bins, and decorative trays solve the problem, free up valuable desktop space, and look smashing.

 Giving the Dog a Bone

 Each afternoon at promptly 3:00 p.m. he appears at the French doors ready for his afternoon snack.

 The Ziploc bag I presently store the box of bones in gets the job done, but isn’t exactly what one would deem stylish storage solutions.